stefan-hoeck/idris2-pack/INSTALL.md

   If you install Chez Scheme from source files, building it locally, make sure you run ./configure --threads to build multithreading support in.

-  Note: Racket support has not yet been built into *pack*.
-This is an open issue.

 * `bash`, `GNU make`, `sha256sum`, and `GMP`.
 On Linux, you probably already have these.
 On macOS and major BSD flavours, you can install them using a package manager: for instance, on macOS, you can install with the